 Are you an international student thinking to apply to a graduate program in the Department of Physics at Carleton University?

-The academic requirements for entry into an MSc (Physics), PhD (Physics) or MASc (Biomedical Engineering) are listed here.
+Some specific academic requirements for entry into an MSc (Physics), PhD (Physics) or MASc (Biomedical Engineering) are listed here.
 Please note that our medical physics program is a graduate degree in physics and therefore an undergraduate degree or certificate in radiologic technology (imaging or cancer therapy) is inadequate preparation and such applicants will not be considered.

 Checklist on whether you are eligible to be considered for admission: